dfkdream/ogage_go2/README.md

 Block key combination inputs, preventing other programs from misinterpreting them.

-For example, while a game is on, you can change brightness or volume while not moving the in-game cursor.
+For example, while a game is on, you can change brightness or volume without moving the in-game cursor.

 ## How to install
 1. Download this file: [ogage_go2.zip](https://github.com/dfkdream/ogage_go2/releases/latest/download/ogage_go2.zip)